Last Updated: August 27, 2021

 Irrespective of your chosen plan, auto-renewal is enabled by default to prevent any interruption of service when your subscription expires.
 But you can turn off this option and manually renew your package.

 You can buy up to eight mSpy licenses per transaction.
 If you wish to buy more, you’ll have to contact the company’s sales team.

 At the moment, the mSpy trial version isn’t available.
 Admittedly, sharing your payment credentials without having to try any premium software first isn’t ideal.
 But at least you may get a full refund if you cancel within 14 days from the date of purchase.

 Although the company likes to call it a “money-back guarantee,” its refund policy has too many conditions for it to be considered as such.
 The list is exhaustive, but mSpy will generally reject your request if:

-- You want a refund due to a reason mSpy can’t control.
+- Refund due to a reason mSpy can’t control.

 - You want a refund for an additional mSpy subscription.

-- You refuse to reinstall or re-link the mSpy app after the operating system of the target device updates.
+- Refusal to reinstall or re-link the mSpy app after the operating system of the target device updates.